Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Once in a lifetime scenarios

 Throughout your app's experience, there are events that, although your users will only do once, can have a huge effect on the customer experience.
-Things like the sign-up or onboarding experience are frequently overlooked or forgotten in many dogfooding programs.
+Things like the sign-up or on-boarding experience are frequently overlooked or forgotten in many dogfooding programs.
 Events like these might seem minor but play an integral part in your app's adoption and should always be streamlined.
-Try to periodically revisit things like your sign-up and onboarding experience within your dogfooding program or through follow-up beta testing.
+Try to periodically revisit things like your sign-up and on-boarding experience within your dogfooding program or through follow-up beta testing.

-When to skip dogfooding
+When to Skip Dogfooding

 While dogfooding certainly offers enough benefits to outweigh the risks, it is best to avoid it altogether in some cases that are highly incompatible with dogfooding.
 In those cases, insisting on dogfooding your product will actually cause more harm than good by either, providing misleading feedback, affecting your team's productivity, or both.